solanacryptodev/blink-station-core/README.md

     open sell orders that they own, including their Order ID's.
   - Then select an Order ID and Atlasson will turn into a blink (blockchain link).
   - Share the blink on X.com.
-- <strong>The Galia Expanse Database:</strong> Atlasson holds all publicly-available knowledge pertaining to the Galia Expanse as provided in the SA wiki and will communicate this data while in-character.
+- [x] <strong>The Galia Expanse Database:</strong> Atlasson holds all publicly-available knowledge pertaining to the Galia Expanse as provided in the SA wiki and will communicate this data while in-character.
 This includes lore about history, characters, factions, and more!
-- <strong>Player Profile Integration V1:</strong> Player profiles will be critical for access to current and future feature releases.
+- [ ] <strong>Player Profile Integration V1:</strong> Player profiles will be critical
+for access to current and future feature releases.
 You will be able to communicate with Atlasson in-character if you so desire.
 Future iterations will allow you to interact more with things like the crafting program.
+- [ ] <strong>Marketplace Economic Analyzer (MEA):</strong> This tool will
+  provide up-to-date market analysis allowing you to spot trends, economic opportunities and much more.
+The MEA tool at launch will include the...
+  - Galactic Demand Index (GDI): Use this tool to gather data about which marketplace assets are in high demand and which aren't.
+  - Scarcity Pulse Analyzer (SPA): Use this tool to gather data about supply for a particular asset.
+  - Arbitrage Opportunity Assessment: an automated arbitrage identifier system designed to give you an economic edge by identifying price discrepancies between different markets.
-- <strong>Sage Sector Scanner (S3):</strong> S3 v1 will serve as the launchpad of
+- [ ] <strong>Sage Sector Scanner (S3):</strong> S3 v1 will serve as the launchpad of
 one of the primary products of Blink Station 10.
   - Planetary Resource Analysis
   - Fleet Movement Analysis
   - Starbase Progression Analysis
-- <strong>Marketplace Economic Analyzer (MEA):</strong> This tool will
-provide up-to-date market analysis allowing you to spot trends, economic opportunities and much more.
-The MEA tool at launch will include the...
-  - Arbitrage Opportunity Assessment: an automated arbitrage identifier system designed to give you an economic edge by identifying price discrepancies between different markets.

 ## Coming Soon